The NJ Cannabis Regulatory Commission (NJCRC) approved 68 conditional, adult-use cannabis cultivation and manufacturing licenses.

 NJCRC Approved Licenses

-NJCRC Deputy Executive Director Kelly Anderson-Thomas noted there have been 675 applications for adult-use cannabis licenses received thus far.
-Of those, 264 licenses were applied for since the dispensary portal opened last week.
+The NJCRC received 675 applications so far, according to Deputy Executive Director Kelly Anderson-Thomas.
+She noted of those, 264 licenses applied since the dispensary portal opened just last week.
 Of the applications received, 87 percent were for conditional licenses, and 37 percent were for micro licenses.
 The majority applied for cultivation and retail licenses.
 Twenty-eight percent are Social Equity applicants.
 Seventy percent of applicants self-identified as diversely owned.

 Commissioner Charles Barker encouraged people to apply for cannabis licenses.